neutrofoton/neutrofoton.github.io/source/_posts/2016-03-12-groovydynamicelementreader-is-missing-import-spring-framework-source-to-eclipse-sts.markdown

 {% img center /images/post/2016-03-12-pic01.png %}

  Honestly I have no any experience with groovy before.
-When I try to drill through <code>spring-beans-groovy/src/main/groovy/org/springframework/beans/factory/groovy</code>, finally getting a clue <code>GroovyDynamicElementReader.groovy</code>.
+When I try to drill through <code>spring-beans-groovy/src/main/groovy/org/springframework/beans/factory/groovy</code>, finally get a clue <code>GroovyDynamicElementReader.groovy</code>.

 Installing <a href="https://github.com/groovy/groovy-eclipse/wiki">Groovy Eclipse</a> seems solve the problem.

 {% img center /images/post/2016-03-12-pic02.png %}

-In case you have the same problem as me, just ensure you have <a href="https://github.com/groovy/groovy-eclipse/wiki">Groovy Eclipse</a> on your eclipse base IDE.
+In case you have the same problem as what I got, just ensure you have <a href="https://github.com/groovy/groovy-eclipse/wiki">Groovy Eclipse</a> on your eclipse base IDE.

 <h3>Reference</h3>
 <ol>